adzialocha/osc-js/README.md

 osc.open({ port: 9000 })
 ```

+## Installation and Usage

+Use bower via `bower install osc-js --save` or npm via `npm install osc-js --save` for installing osc-js as your project dependency.

+Import the library via `const OSC = require('osc-js')` when using it in a Node app or add the script `dist/osc.js` or `dist/osc.min.js` (minified version) for usage in a browser.
+Read below for more examples.

 ## Plugins

 osc-js offers a plugin architecture for extending it's networking capabilities.
 The library comes already with four built-in plugins.
 This is propably all you will ever need for your OSC applications: